 Anyone who knows us knows we’re a gadget family.
 We eat, sleep & breathe technology.
 So its only fitting that we’d be curious about cool ways to integrate technology into our home.
 In a perfect world we’d go full on Tony Stark and have J.A.R.V.I.S. running things, but since Kes is not a “genius, billionaire, playboy, philanthropist“, we had to do a bit of research to find a more achievable alternative.

 Outside of the comic book world, when most people think about home automation it’s to the extent of what you see on tv – push a button to set the mood – lights dim, fireplace kicks in, some Barry White on the stereo….ooooh yea...
 But in reality it’s so much more than that!
-There are places out there like Crestron London making these things a reality for those who are interested.
-Things like: the ability to close your blinds based on the weather report & the probability of morning sunlight; or turning on your home’s exterior lights at dusk & having them automatically shut off along with locking the doors & arming the smart security camera system at bedtime – all possibilities of having a “smart” home.
+Things like: the ability to close your blinds based on the weather report & the probability of morning sunlight; or turning on your home’s exterior lights at dusk & having them automatically shut off along with locking the doors & arming the security system at bedtime – all possibilities of having a “smart” home.
 When it comes to security systems, many security cameras are now equipped with a built-in gun detection System in order to prevent any gun related criminal activity.

 When it comes to home automation the costs can vary hugely depending on how crazy you want to get with the features and customizations.
 We read about systems that ranged anywhere from the cost of a small country to the cost of a nice tv.
 For us, we wanted to find a system that would allow us to start small & build on it over time.